arbCoding/sac-format/README.md

 make tests
 ```

-You can then find the test programs in `./bin/tests/` folder.
+You can then find the test programs in the `./bin/tests/` folder.

 The tests:
 * `sac_type_test`
+    - This does not take any input
     - This tests converting between standard types and binary, and back, following the SAC conventions.
-    - This will work without any SAC files
 * `sac_io_test`
+    - This requires an input sac file
     - This tests opening a sac file (low-level io) and reading some of the header information, which it will spit out to the console.
+* `sac_stream_read_test`
-    - This requires an input sac file (need to implement taking user provided file instead of hard-coded file not provided in this repository)
+    - This requires an input sac file
-* `sac_stream_test`
-    - This tests reading a sac file as a `SacStream` object (high-level io) and spits out all the header/footer values.
+    - This tests reading a sac file as a `SacStream` object (high-level io)
-    - It converts v6 files to v7.
-It writes out a v6 sac file with a tracer and a v7 sac file with a tracer.
+    - It prints out all the header/footer values to the console
+* `sac_stream_write_test`
-    - This requires an input sac file (need to implement taking user provided file instead of hard-coded file not provided in this repository)
+    - This requires an input sac file
+    - This tests writing out a v7 (modern) sac file (write)
+    - This tests writing out a v6 (legacy) sac file (legacy_write)
+    - It prints out the names of the two new files to the console

 ---